Type O Negative: Musical style

-Type O Negative is primarily a gothic metal and doom metal band, but has spanned many genres, such as alternative metal, gothic rock, industrial rock, punk rock and thrash metal.
-The band's first two albums, Slow, Deep and Hard and Origin of the Feces, are rooted in crossover thrash with leftover songs from Peter Steele's previous band, Carnivore, and only elements of gothic doom, This is reversed on Bloody Kisses, where the punk-influenced "Kill All the White People" and "We Hate Everyone" are outliers, while the rest of the album established them as pioneers of gothic metal by combining doom metal, gothic rock and psychedelic rock.
+Type O Negative is primarily a gothic metal and doom metal band.
+However, their musical style is equally genre-blending with elements of alternative metal, progressive metal, gothic rock, industrial metal, punk rock and thrash metal.
+The band's first two albums, Slow, Deep and Hard and Origin of the Feces, are rooted in crossover thrash.
+They consist of leftover songs from Peter Steele's previous band, Carnivore, and only elements of gothic doom.
+This is reversed on Bloody Kisses, where the punk- and thrash-influenced "Kill All the White People" and "We Hate Everyone" are outliers.
+The rest of the album established them as pioneers of gothic metal by combining Black Sabbath-esque doom metal, the Sisters of Mercy-esque gothic rock, The Beatles-esque pop and experimental psychedelic rock.

-The band doubled down on goth and doom metal elements with October Rust, seen as their most accessible album, due to coming at a time of stability in Steele's life.
-This is the first album with Johnny Kelly credited as the band's drummer, but programmed drums are used on the album.
-World Coming Down is darker, being written after a series of deaths in Steele's family.
+Type O Negative doubled down on gothic metal with October Rust.
+Seen as their most accessible album, it combines lush guitars, heavy ballads and Pink Floyd-esque atmosphere.
+Johnny Kelly is credited as the band's drummer for the first time, but programmed drums are actually used.
+World Coming Down is considered their darkest and most doom metal-influenced album, being written after a series of deaths in Steele's family.
 The following Life is Killing Me and Dead Again are similarly dark, but more punk-influenced.
-The former has more pop songwriting with arena rock elements, while the latter is influenced by Carnivore's thrash metal and is the only album that Kelly recorded with a physical drum kit.
+The former has been described as "arena goth rock", bringing back Steele's sense of irony but paired with a more mainstream sound.
+The latter reintroduces thrash metal into the band's formula (influenced by Carnivore reuniting the same year as its release) and is the only album that Kelly recorded with a physical drum kit.

-Type O Negative are infamous for their joke intros, starting with "Bad Ground" on October Rust, which is 38 seconds of low-level buzzing, meant to sound as if one or more audio leads is incorrectly plugged into the input jacks of an amplifier.
-Another example is "Skip It" on World Coming Down, which is 11 seconds of staccato band noise meant to sound as if the listener's CD player is skipping, followed by guitarist Kenny Hickey shouting "sucker!"

 Influences

 Regarding the band's influences, Johnny Kelly has stated, "The common denominators, for certain, were The Beatles and Black Sabbath.
 Those are the two bands that everybody agreed on.
 They were favorites.
 Everybody was into different, various things.
 Those were the two that there was never an argument when one of their songs was being played."

-Additionally, Steele cited Deep Purple, Led Zeppelin, Judas Priest, AC/DC, Cocteau Twins, Dead Can Dance, Einstürzende Neubauten, Curve, Duran Duran, the Cure, Depeche Mode, Devo, and Laibach, as personal influences.
+Additionally, Steele cited Deep Purple, Led Zeppelin, Judas Priest, AC/DC, Cocteau Twins, Dead Can Dance, Einstürzende Neubauten, Curve, Duran Duran, the Cure, Depeche Mode, Devo, Laibach, Lycia, the Sisters of Mercy, Slowdive, Gary Numan, and OMD, as personal influences.
 In the past, Steele and his bandmates expressed the frontman's appreciation for shoegaze acts Lush and My Bloody Valentine and for synth-pop bands A Flock of Seagulls and Simple Minds.
 According to Kelly, he and Josh Silver were influenced by grunge bands Alice In Chains and Soundgarden.